 GET request.
 The individual parameters are described in the reference documentation for each resource, but in general you can limit your queries based on:

 - A category or type, such as a user name or asset type

 - A quality (status, or a boolean value such as "does / does not have credentials", etc.)

 Whereas Query parameters control the information that is retrieved, Display parameters control the information that is reported.
 For example, if you used a

 GET to retrieve information about the applications that are using a particular scan schedule, you probably don’t need to see that scan schedule for every application.
 So, you might use query_scan_schedule_name_like, but set the display_schedule to false (0).

 On version 2.0 API resources, display parameters are implemented in a single Fields parameter.
 Specifying comma-separated properties in this parameter that do not appear in the default response, allows each additional property and its associated data to appear in the response.

 Page parameters can be used to limit, offset, or order the results of your query.
-Page:limit will limit the results returned; page:offset will start showing results beginning from the value provided; page:order_by will order the results by the value given.
+Page:limit will limit the results returned; page:offset will start showing results beginning from the value provided; and page:order_by will order the results by the given value.

-Page parameters work similarly for version 2.0 API resources, but they are specified using sort, limit, and offset parameters.
+For version 2.0 API resources, Page parameters work similarly but are specified using sort, limit, and offset parameters.